How Is Technology Transforming Financial Services? Real-World Data and Frameworks from 400+ Implementations

 | Cost Structure | High | Low | Very Low |

-Strategic Implications by Institution Type
+What Are the Strategic Implications by Institution Type?

 For Traditional Financial Institutions:

-- Partner strategically with fintechs for innovation
+- Partner strategically — Collaborate with fintechs for innovation

-- Leverage existing trust and regulatory expertise
+- Leverage trust — Build on existing regulatory expertise and customer confidence

 For Wealth Managers and RIAs:

-- Build client portals and self-service capabilities
+- Build client portals — Develop self-service capabilities

-- Automate compliance and back-office operations
+- Automate operations — Streamline compliance and back-office functions

-- Focus advisors on high-value relationship activities
+- Elevate advisor time — Focus advisors on high-value relationship activities

 For Credit Unions:

-- Leverage shared services and cooperative technology
+- Leverage shared services — Use cooperative technology platforms

-- Emphasize member intimacy as competitive advantage
+- Emphasize member intimacy — Turn closeness into competitive advantage

-- Prioritize mobile and digital experience
+- Prioritize digital experience — Invest in mobile and digital channels

-- Consider partnerships for specialized capabilities
+- Explore partnerships — Consider collaborations for specialized capabilities

 | Technology | Current Impact | 2030 Projected Impact | Key Drivers |